- The Source Screen has controls to monitor a source (view its video feed), reload the list of available sources, change settings, and view help.

 - In Landscape mode showing all three ’scopes two display modes are available: one with all ’scopes movable and resizable, floating on top of the picture, and one where the three ’scopes and the picture share a fixed layout.

-- WFM | Vector | Hist sets and adjusts the current ’scope: WFM (waveform monitor), vectorscope, or histogram.
+- WFM | Vector | Hist sets and adjusts the current ’scope: WFM (waveform monitor), Vector (vectorscope), or Hist (histogram).
 In single-’scope display, tapping chooses the ’scope to display and adjust.
-Otherwise, tapping just sets which ’scope to adjust.
+When multiple scopes are visible, tapping chooses which ’scope to adjust.

 - When WFM is selected: Y

 Y shows brightness (Y or luma channel) for exposure checking.